 Brewing the Perfect Cup of Black Tea

 Always start by boiling cold spring or filtered water.
 Bring the water to a full boil.
 In the meantime, prepare one teabag per cup and an extra for the pot, if a strong tea is preferred.
-When water comes to a boil, pour a little into the teapot, swirl it around and then pour away.
+When water comes to a boil, pour a little into the teapot, swirl it around and then pour away the water.
 Put teabags into teapot and pour boiling water over teabags.
 Steep for 3 to 4 minutes.
 Remove teabags and serve immediately.

-If using loose tea leaf, it is best to use a stainless steel or nylon tea infuser.
+If using loose tea leaf, it is best to use a stainless steel or nylon basket tea infuser.
 The infuser should be suspended in the teapot with its rim sitting on the rim of the teapot.
 Measure out 1 teaspoon for each cup of tea and one extra for the pot, if a strong tea is preferred.
 Pour a little boiled water into the teapot, swirl it around and then pour away the water.
 Suspend tea infuser in teapot with its rim resting on rim of teapot.
 Pour boiling water over tea leaves.
 Steep for 3 to 4 minutes.
 Remove infuser and serve immediately.

 Enjoy…..and have a wonderful day! 😎